Alaska Airlines cancels flights on certain Boeing planes through Saturday for mandatory inspections

 United Airlines, the only other U.S. carrier that operates the Max 9, had canceled about 200 flights, but it was not clear how many were related to the Boeing plane.

-The FAA grounded all Max 9s in the United States on Saturday, the day after a panel called a door plug blew off an Alaska Airlines jet over Oregon, leaving a hole in the side of the plane.
+The Federal Aviation Administration grounded all Max 9s in the United States on Saturday, the day after a panel called a door plug blew off an Alaska Airlines jet over Oregon, leaving a hole in the side of the plane.
 The plug replaces extra doors that are used on Max 9s that are outfitted with more seats than Alaska uses.

 The pilots of flight 1282 were able to return to Portland, Oregon, and make a safe emergency landing.
 No serious injuries were reported.